terpasaurus-midwest/esphome-fork/my_components/scd4x_alerts/README.md

 ## Troubleshooting

-### "Component scd4x_alerts requires component scd4x"
+### "Component scd4x_alerts requires component sensor"
-Move the `scd4x_alerts` configuration after your sensor configuration.
+Ensure that the `scd4x_alerts` configuration is placed after your sensor configuration in the YAML file.

+### "Failed to find sensor with id: co2_sensor"
+Make sure the sensor IDs in `co2_sensor`, `temperature_sensor`, and `humidity_sensor` match the actual IDs from your sensor configuration.

 ### VPD alerts not working
 Ensure you have:
 1. A VPD sensor configured (usually from `scd4x_stats`)
-2. The `vpd_id` parameter correctly references your VPD sensor
+2. The `vpd_sensor` parameter correctly references your VPD sensor ID
 3. The VPD sensor is producing valid data

 ### Alerts not triggering